 ‘The school’s curriculum is planned well to provide interest and excitement to lessons and has strengths in the range of visits, visitors and additional activities that takes place for each year group.
 Opportunities to develop pupils’ sporting and musical talents are particularly effective and support pupils’ spiritual and cultural development. ‘

 Below is an overview of the topics covered each term for each year group.
 For a full breakdown of each term please click on topic.

 Click to take you to the class pages, which have more information.
 If you have any queries, please contact your child's class teacher, or the school office.

 Information on the teaching of phonics and reading can be found in our Reading Information Booklet.
+Phonics is taught following 'Letters and Sounds' and our Reading Scheme is 'Oxford Reading Tree'.
 Reception parents are also invited to a meeting to explain everything every year in early October.
 If you missed the meeting, our Reception staff are happy to go over everything with you at another time.